 Oftentimes, when it comes to purchasing electronics, customers are duped into purchasing products with unnecessary features.
 Of course, avoidance of this issue is easier said than done.
 That said, it’s understandable.
 In today’s well-marketed and materialistic world, it is easy to find yourself wrongly swayed.
 Though, if you read up on graphic design monitors, the following factors should help keep your decision-making on the level.

 Don’t ever select a monitor simply because it looks cooler than the others.
 A monitor that is very slim may look attractive, but that’s pretty much as far as it goes.
-The monitor’s internal specifications are what determine how well it will perform, not the exterior.
+The monitor’s internal specifications are what determines how well it will perform, not the exterior.
 As they say, “don’t judge a book by its cover”, so too, don’t judge a monitor solely on its looks.

 Built-in speakers, a good range of USB ports, and a proper TV Tuner shouldn’t distract you from considering a monitor’s internal setup.
 Even though these are great features for a monitor to possess, they do not guarantee an overall high-quality product.

 If you are a certified graphic designer, as opposed to a professional gamer, response time shouldn’t really matter.
 Basically, the response time determines the time delay when a rapid action takes place on the screen.
-For gamers, as many actions are taking place on-screen within short periods of time, a good response time ensures the gamer’s ability to play at proper speed, without lags on screen.
+For gamers, as many actions are taking place on-screen within short periods of time, a good response time ensures the gamer’s ability to play at the proper speed, without lags on screen.

 What to Look for in Potential Graphic Design Monitors